Close Alert Banner

 You will be required to provide the police service with the following information:

-- A letter from the organization stating that a Broad Record Check is required
+• The letter must state that a Broad Record Check is being requested

 Types of information disclosed in a Broad Record Check